-The goal of this study was to conduct a multi-years monitoring of plant seedling recruitment (mainly native and woody species) in permanent transects and quadrats set up in the atoll of Teti'aroa (MEYER 2018) before and after a rat eradication operation (SAMANIEGO et al. 2020) in order to study forest dynamics during this ecological restoration project, and to try predict the ecosystem successional trajectory.
+The goal of this study was to conduct a multi-years monitoring of plant recruitment (mainly seedlings of woody native and alien species) in permanent transects and quadrats set up in the atoll of Teti'aroa before and after a rat eradication operation (SAMANIEGO et al. 2020) in order to better understand forest dynamics during this ecological restoration project, and to try predict the ecosystem successional trajectory.
+This long-term monitoring provided also an opportunity to assess changes in plant recruitment after natural disturbances (especially tree falls, high tides and strong swells) that occured during the study period.